ONSdigital/sdx-sequence/README.md

  * `GET /batch-sequence`
  * `GET /image-sequence`

-There is also a health check endpoint, which returns a json response with a key/value pairs describing the service state:
+There is also a health check endpoint, which returns a json response with key/value pairs describing the service state:
  * `GET /healthcheck`

 ## Example